ParikshithKedilayaM/reactnd-project-myreads-starter/README.md

 ## Deployment Steps

-To get started right away:
+To get started right away, clone this project to your computer and run the following commands:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+If you do not have npm installed on your computer, follow this link to install: [Install npm](https://www.npmjs.com/get-npm).

 ## Important